j32duan/v6.14-extensions/README.md

 Implemented a filesystem as a Linux kernel module and integrated it with the VFS using modern interfaces.
 The module registers a filesystem type, mounts/unmounts safely, initializes superblock/inode state correctly, and supports core operations needed for directory enumeration and file access through standard user tools.
 The implementation targets modern 64-bit kernels and avoids deprecated interfaces (e.g., buffer heads), instead leveraging contemporary patterns such as filesystem contexts and iomap-based integration.

 Validated functionality end-to-end using disk images attached via loop devices, ensuring the module loads cleanly, mounts reliably, and behaves correctly under standard workflows (mount, ls, stat, etc.).

+---

+*This code was developed for a university course and can’t be made public due to academic integrity/policy constraints.
+I can share access privately upon request.*